elotroalex/s23-intro-dh/schedule.md

 ##### Seminar

 **To read**
 - *Computers for the Humanities?
 A Record of the Conference Sponsored by Yale University on a Grant from IBM*, January 22-23, 1965.
-[Selections] (Yale Libraries call number: Available as Non-Circ at the Franke Family Digital Humanities Lab (QA76 C644 1965).
+[Choose selections of interest and the Jacques Barzun entry] (Yale Libraries call number: Available as Non-Circ at the Franke Family Digital Humanities Lab (QA76 C644 1965).
 Good excuse to go say hi, learn more about the venue)
 - Da, Nan Z. “[The Computational Case against Computational Literary Studies](https://doi.org/10.1086/702594).” *Critical Inquiry*, vol. 45, no. 3, Mar.
 2019, pp. 601–39.
 - Underwood, Ted. "[Introduction](https://search.library.yale.edu/catalog/14581523?block=Books)." *Distant Horizons: Digital Evidence and Literary Change*.
 University of Chicago Press, 2019.
 - [Optional] Read the dialogue and responses to Da in "[Computational Literary Studies: A Critical Inquiry Online Forum](https://critinq.wordpress.com/2019/03/31/computational-literary-studies-a-critical-inquiry-online-forum/)." *Critical Inquiry: In The Moment* (2019)